 Your proposal revolves around the engagement ring, and your engagement ring starts with choosing a loose diamond.
 You’re in luck, because diamonds are the cornerstone of Jack Lewis Jewelers.

 Our 3 in-house diamond brands are Jack Lewis Flame, Sizzle, and Spark.
-Or you might find your diamond in an exclusive collection from Forevermark, the world leaders in beautiful, rare, and responsibly sourced diamonds.
-Explore each of the four collections below, then come see them in person.
+Or you might find your diamond in an exclusive collection from Forevermark or Fire & Ice.
+Explore each of the five collections below, then come see them in person.

 Maybe we’re getting ahead of ourselves, because if you’re engagement ring shopping, it’s possible you’ve read negative things about diamonds, and you’re not convinced they’re the right choice for you.
 We get it.
 But can we share our perspective?
 Despite what you saw on the Internet, diamonds aren’t the traditional engagement ring gemstone simply because of a clever marketing campaign by DeBeers in the 1940’s (more on that later).
 Rather, there are great reasons why diamonds remain the best gemstone to symbolize ‘forever’ in your engagement ring.